 - Gain the experience you need to start your own successful business.

 Any job can be stressful.
 HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-The proper experience and tools can help mitigate some of these concerns.
-What’s more, paid training and a stable workload help people in the HVAC industry avoid some of the most common reasons for work-related stress.
+Sufficient experience and tools can help mitigate some of these concerns.
+In addition, paid training and a steady supply of work help both installers and technicians fend off some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Getting to specialized types of equipment can be strenuous.
+Moving heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Reaching difficult-to-access equipment can be exhausting.
 HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While a recession can affect any industry, HVAC is particularly resilient due to the sheer popularity of heating and cooling equipment.
-Repairs and installation are always necessary, which means professionals in HVAC can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, technicians and installers will become even more important.
-New forms of heating and cooling systems need less energy or produce it from renewable sources including solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.
+As HVAC systems continue to advance, reliable expertise will become even more important.
+Newer models of heating and cooling systems use less energy or generate it from renewable sources such as solar and wind.
+Sustainable HVAC equipment will continue to expand, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as professional training.
-Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
+Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can become certified by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
-An HVAC company will sometimes also require NATE certification.
-Standing for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to maximize your capabilities.
+You can secure the needed certifications by enrolling in classes at a community college or trade school.
+How much time is needed to become an HVAC technician relies on the program, which generally lasts between six months to two years.
+Your employer might also require NATE certification.
+An acronym for North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to maximize your capabilities.

-While some aspects of the job can be learned on your own, a proper education means blending classroom programs with on-site training.
+While some aspects of the job can be learned on your own, a proper education means a combination of classroom programs with on-site training.
 At the same time, HVAC careers don’t require things like advanced math skills.
-While a little math is needed, most of the HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.

-According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
-With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 annually.
+With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

 The daily schedule may vary based on the project and job site.
-If you work in repairs, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you may have more of a set schedule for regular business hours.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you may have more of a set schedule during normal business hours.

-As stated previously, you should be comfortable working outdoors in inclement weather as well as in dirty or cramped spaces.
-For jobs that work with customers or clients, strong customer service skills are always useful.
+Like we mentioned earlier, you should be comfortable working outdoors in severe weather as well as in difficult-to-reach places.
+For roles assisting customers, strong customer service skills are always welcome.

-Since the HVAC industry is growing quickly, your salary will reflect it.
+With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
-Some HVAC techs working in management in a high-paying state could make upward of six figures.
+Top earners make between $56,600 and $68,000.
+However, your salary may be dependent on the area's average wages and its cost of living.
+Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary